ConnectedSystems/Streamfall.jl/docs/src/examples/weighted_ensembles.md

 plot(ihacres_xs, gr4j_xs, ensemble_xs; layout=(3, 1), size=(800, 1200))
 ```

-!!! note "Log scale"
-    Note that the metrics shown here are in **log** scale (Median Error when comparing the log of results)

-A reduction in the median error can be seen with extreme errors reduced somewhat (according to
+A reduction in the median error can be seen with extreme errors reduced somewhat.
-the 95% CI).

 ![](../assets/ensemble_xsection.png)